Before I became a Christian, I thought I was a Christian!

 The Beginning Of The New Life

-I started out on the four hour journey to return home, as the presence of the Spirit of God continued to speak to my soul.
+I started out on the four hour journey to return home, as the presence of the Spirit of God continued to speak to my spirit.
 I don’t remember driving the trip at all.
 All I know is that suddenly I was startled to discover that I had driven for about three hours and I was about to re-enter my home state.
-I crossed the border and pulled over and rested for about forty-five minutes before continuing to my home.
+Feeling exhausted, I crossed the border and pulled over to rest for about forty-five minutes before continuing to my home.

 When I arrived at home, I found a bible and began to experience another new and delightful sensation.
 The words that I was reading were somehow like the most delicious food I had ever eaten.
 I couldn’t get enough of them!
 I didn’t want to ever stop reading it.
 The very same bible that I had spent many hours trying to figure out in the past had suddenly become a seemingly endless fountain of excitement, personally relevant understanding, and satisfaction to my soul.

 Looking Past The Messenger To The Author Of The Message